alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings.md

 * PPIE
 	* Haven't been able to connect with LC for a few weeks, but have outlined some milestone pieces of work that we can work towards.
 * Focus Groups
+	- Glossaries, explainers about AI in health care, authorship.
+		- 4th point on the criteria for authorship.
 	* Interesting reflections from the facilitation of focus groups.
 There is space for resources and workshops for researchers to further develop out the practice of effective focus groups.

 ### Notes to discuss during 1:1